 Our Support continues, even after you leave the Unit

-We’re proud to announce that as of Summer 2020, we have increased our funding for mental health support on the Ward 35, meaning that parents on the Unit, and those who have returned home from the Unit, can benefit from the expertise of our Clinical Pyschologist and her team.
+We have increased our funding for mental health support for Ward 35 families, meaning that parents on the Unit, and those who have returned home from the Unit, can benefit from the expertise of the Clinical Psychology and her team.
 Sadly, parents may not identify that they have mental health concerns until after leaving the Unit, and may experience anxiety, depression or even PTSD.
 With this increased provision, we want to be there for as many parents as possible.
 Please do not hesitate to get in touch and we can help you with this, or call 0191 282 4081 to be put in touch with the Clinical Psychology team directly.

 In 2021 we funded vCreate Neuro, an addition to the existing vCreate system, which connects babies to their parents via shared videos even when they can’t be together. vCreate Neuro enables parents to send in videos from home, post-discharge, to Ward 35 Consultants and Neonatal Therapists for early Neurodevelopmental follow up and screening.
 This technology makes this process more efficient, reduces the need for face-to-face clinics and increases ease of access.
 This technology will help many parents and babies access expert developmental follow-up monitoring, without the need to venture to the hospital.